 The generator enables you to use AC accessories without being attached to shore power.
-The diesel generator is a Fischer PandaTM 8 Mini, capable of producing 7500 peak watts (62 amps) and a constant 6800 watts (55.8 amps).
+The diesel generator is a Fischer PandaTM 8 Mini, capable of producing 7500 peak watts^{} (62 amps) and a constant 6800 watts^{} (55.8 amps).
 The generator diesel fuel is supplied by a separate tank located in the aft rigging compartment.
+See "Generator Layout" on page 8-36 for a layout of the generator system.